-- the annual financial report for the year ended 30 September 2021; - any continuous disclosure notices given by ANZ in the period after the lodgement of the annual financial report of ANZ for the year ended 30 September 2021 and before lodgement of this Prospectus with ASIC; and - the Constitution.
+- the annual financial report for the year ended 30 September 2020; - the consolidated financial report and dividend announcement for the half year ended 31 March 2021; - any continuous disclosure notices given by ANZ in the period after the lodgement of the annual financial report of ANZ for the year ended 30 September 2020 and before lodgement of the Original Prospectus with ASIC; and - the Constitution.

-The financial report for the year ended 30 September 2021, together with copies of continuous disclosure notices lodged with ASX are available at asx.com.au or at anz.com/shareholder/centre/investor-toolkit/asx-announcements
+The financial reports for the year ended 30 September 2020 and the half year ended 31 March 2021, together with copies of continuous disclosure notices lodged with ASX are available at asx.com.au or at anz.com/shareholder/centre/investor-toolkit/asx-announcements.